 Solar charging your electric car

 Solar charging your electric car at home or work is totally feasible.
-This article explains how and many already do so.
-Small electric cars require only a 15 amp power point and the associated cable plugs into the car’s onboard charger.
+This article explains how.
+Many people already do so.
+Small electric cars require only a 15 amp power point.
+The associated cable plugs into the car’s onboard charger.

 Virtually all electric vehicles have a charging unit inbuilt.
 Consult the vendor about charging options.